Children born thanks to IVF pioneer find biological father is scientist from his lab

 Ms Snyder and Mr Gertler do not believe their late parents knew that their mothers’ eggs were inseminated using Mr Hollihead’s donated sperm, and they have raised questions about the ethics around some of Dr Steptoe’s fertility work.

-Ms Snyder told the Telegraph: “Something definitely doesn’t add up.
+Ms Snyder said: “Something definitely doesn’t add up.
 All the research I have done, spending night after night on the internet.
 I can’t find anywhere that Dr Steptoe did artificial insemination.

 “It has been life-changing.
 It has given me an identity crisis.
 Who am I?
 I just don’t know.
 There have been so many tears.
 So much crying.
 I just found out my dad’s not my dad.”